elzobeirkollect-oss/IDS_base-ML/README.md

 - Python 3.x
 - Libraries specified in `requirements.txt`

-You can install the necessary libraries by running:
+Install the necessary libraries with the following command:

 ```bash
 pip install -r requirements.txt
 ```

-### Setting up the Project
+### Setting Up the Project

 1. Clone this repository: